College of the Marshall Islands Data & Information Overview

 How Well Is College of the Marshall Islands Ranked?

-College of the Marshall Islands was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+College of the Marshall Islands was not ranked in College Factual's 2023 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 Is It Hard to Get Into College of the Marshall Islands?

 Since College of the Marshall Islands has an open admissions policy, being accepted to the school isn't that hard.
 However, a full basic things - such as a high school diploma or equivalent - may be required.
 Also, go over your application to make sure it is complete before you submit it.

 Student to Faculty Ratio

 The student to faculty ratio is often used to estimate how much interaction there is between professors and their students at a college or university.
 At College of the Marshall Islands, this ratio is 13 to 1, which is on par with the national average of 15 to 1.
 That's not bad at all.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

 The full-time faculty percentage at College of the Marshall Islands is 63%.
 This is higher than the national average of 47%.

 Retention and Graduation Rates at College of the Marshall Islands